-- The main current limiting motor starting power fuses have been properly installed.
-See the permanent operating instructions on the inside of the high voltage door. - 2) The mechanical interlocks operate freely, are properly adjusted, and that they will operate to provide the intended protection.
+- 1) The main current limiting motor starting power fuses have been properly installed.
+See the permanent operating instructions on the inside of the high voltage door. - The mechanical interlocking system operates freely, is properly adjusted, and will operate to provide the intended protection.